Sham1242/Java-Audio-Visualizer/README.md

 2. Audio Downloading: Users can download audio files from YouTube links using the application.
 The application allows the user to choose up to 4 different audio file types to download from.

 3. Audio Visualization: The downloaded audio files can be visualized using the application's built-in visualization module.
-The visualization provides users with a graphical representation of the audio's frequency content.
+The visualization provides users with a graphical representation of the audio's frequency/volume content.

-4. Audio Editing: Users can also perform basic editing operations on the downloaded audio files, such as trimming, merging, or adding effects.
-The application provides a user-friendly interface for these editing functionalities.
+4. Audio Editing: Users can also perform basic editing operations on the downloaded audio files, such as trimming.
+The application provides a user-friendly interface for these editing functionality.

 ## Technologies Used